tekniskamuseet/Creators-Toolkit/README.md

 ## Audio Setup with your *Laptop and External Audio Sources* - For example for live performances from the scene of the dome.

 To connect your laptop and external audio sources to the dome speakers you need to connect to the external Allen Heath SQ5 mixer, located behind the dome screen.
+The mixer should show up as an audio IO device where each speaker is a separate channel.

 1. Download and install the [SQ USB Audio driver](https://www.allen-heath.com/hardware/sq/sq-5/resources/) *only a requirement for PC*
 2. Connect your computer to the mixers internal digital interface via the USB cable connected to the mixer.